rudelm/rudelm.github.io/content/post/2023/10/12/configure-lets-encrypt-acme-with-ionos-api-for-synology-dsm/index.md

 - Lets Encrypt
 ---
 # Introduction
-I've [just setup]({{< ref "/post/2023/10/12/configure-lets-encrypt-acme-with-ionos-api-in-openwrt" >}}) a Let's encrypt certificate for my OpenWRT router.
+I've (just setup]({{< ref "/post/2023/10/12/configure-lets-encrypt-acme-with-ionos-api-in-openwrt" >}}) a Let's encrypt certificate for my OpenWRT router.
 I would like to do the same for my Synology NAS.
 However, this one is a bit more complex, since I'm running a lot of docker container on that machine and also use the reverse proxy feature.
 So I'll need a wildcard certificate.
 Unfortunately, DSM doesn't support Let's encrypt certificates using DNS validation, so I'll have to do things manually.
-Luckily [some people](https://www.christosgeo.com/2022/02/03/renew-lets-encrypt-certificates-on-synology-using-acme-sh/) already experimented with this problem and documented them.
+Luckily (some people](https://www.christosgeo.com/2022/02/03/renew-lets-encrypt-certificates-on-synology-using-acme-sh/) already experimented with this problem and documented them.

 # Create Ionos API credentials
-See [this documentation](https://developer.hosting.ionos.de/docs/getstarted#createKey) on how to create a new API key.
+See (this documentation](https://developer.hosting.ionos.de/docs/getstarted#createKey) on how to create a new API key.
 I've created additonally a subdomain `local` which I'll be using for all my local network stuff.
 I assume you'll need to have the subdomain already configured in Ionos before you'll request any certificates for subdomains.

 # Preparations
 The suggestion is to run the ACME script inside a docker container.
 Additionally a separate DSM admin user should be used for managing the certificate renewal process.
 The user must be an admin, but can be denied access to all DSM Applications.
 You'll have to login once for this user, to complete the 2FA setup.